opencontainers/distribution-spec/spec.md

 Though the URI format (`/v2/<name>/blobs/uploads/<uuid>`) for the `Location` header is specified, clients should treat it as an opaque url and should never try to assemble it.
 While the `uuid` parameter may be an actual UUID, this proposal imposes no constraints on the format and clients should never impose any.

-If clients need to correlate local upload state with remote upload state, the contents of the `Docker-Upload-UUID` header should be used.
+Header `Blob-Upload-UUID` *OPTIONAL*: If clients need to correlate local upload state with remote upload state, largely for resumable uploads.
-Such an id can be used to key the last used location header when implementing resumable uploads.
+Header `Docker-Upload-UUID` *OPTIONAL*: legacy compatibility

 ##### Upload Progress